 In this Step-by-Step Tutorial, I show you How to Make a Fermented Giardiniera, a tasty Probiotic-Rich Italian Pickle Relish condiment that’s perfect for topping on sandwiches, salads, and more!

-And while you're visiting my Mary's Nest YouTube channel, be sure to subscribe and click on the notification bell that will let you know each time I upload a new video.
+- Subscribe to My YouTube Channel for Traditional Foods Videos (Free) - When you subscribe, be sure to click on the notification bell that will let you know each time I upload a new video.

-I look forward to having you join me in my Texas Hill Country Kitchen!Love,
+I look forward to having you join me in my Texas Hill Country Kitchen!

 - 1 head Cauliflower florets

-- 6 Carrots, peeled sliced into 1/4" rounds
+- 6 Carrots, peeled sliced into 1/4″ rounds

-- 1 Red bell pepper sliced into 2" long strips
+- 1 Red bell pepper sliced into 2″ long strips

 - 2-3 Jalapeño peppers sliced into rings with membrane and seeds removed

-- 1 Yellow onion, peeled sliced into 2" long strips
+- 1 Yellow onion, peeled sliced into 2″ long strips

 - 2 tablespoons Coarse ground Celtic sea salt if you’re using fine ground sea salt, just use 1 tablespoon